arvinmanoj15/clearpath_state_machine/README.md

     Ensure that you have the required ROS packages and nodes installed and properly configured.

-    Make sure to grant execute permission to the main.sh script if needed: chmod +x main.sh
+    Make sure to grant execute permission to the state_machine.sh script if needed: chmod +x state_machine.sh

-    Run the script using the following command: ./main.sh
+    Run the script using the following command: ./state_machine.sh

     Follow the on-screen instructions to proceed or terminate the program when prompted.